 Students must be taking courses that count toward their degree program to be eligible for financial assistance.
-Care should be taken to register only for courses listed on the appropriate degree requirements sheet for the student’s current degree or certificate program.
+Care should be taken to register only for courses listed on the appropriate Academic Map for the student’s current degree or certificate program.

 Students that are placed on Financial Aid Suspension have the right to appeal this decision if significant extenuating circumstances (serious personal health issues, death in immediate family, etc.) contributed to their inability to meet SAP standards.
 Students may also appeal if they have exceeded the maximum time frame due to a change in program, or if they are returning for a second certificate or degree.

-To file an appeal, students must submit a completed Satisfactory Academic Progress Appeal Form, documentation supporting the circumstances cited in the appeal, and a Degree Works Summary signed by an academic advisor.
+To file an appeal, students must submit a completed Satisfactory Academic Progress Appeal Form and documentation supporting the circumstances cited in the appeal.
 Incomplete appeals and appeals without appropriate documentation (i.e. – letter from doctor, hospital records, police records, unemployment statements, obituaries, etc.) will not be considered.

 If a student bases an appeal on a change of program, only the hours from the previous program(s) that count toward the student’s new program requirements, plus any prior attempts of those courses, are included in the calculation of maximum time frame.
 Two program changes will be considered valid for financial aid SAP purposes.
 All courses from the third different program on will be counted toward a student’s maximum time frame.

-The deadline to submit SAP appeals, and all supporting documentation, for the Fall semester is November 1st.
+The deadline to submit SAP appeals for the Fall semester is November 3rd.
 Appeals received after this date will be considered for the Spring semester only.

-The deadline to submit SAP appeals, and all supporting documentation, for the Spring semester is March 15th.
-Appeals received after this date will be considered for the following Fall semester only.
+The deadline to submit SAP appeals for the Spring semester is March 15th.
+Appeals received after this date will be considered for the next semester of enrollment, either Summer or Fall.

-If a student’s SAP Appeal is granted, one of two things will occur:
+If a SAP Appeal is granted, one of two things will occur:

-While on Financial Aid Probation After Appeal, a student may continue to receive financial aid.
+While on Financial Aid Probation, a student may continue to receive financial aid, provided that he or she is otherwise eligible.
 At the end of each probationary semester the student will be: